• Home

 • If you don't want to restrict the audience for your experiment, run the experiment on the flag's default rule.
 If the flag doesn't have any targeting rules, the flag's default rule will be the only option.

 1. Enter the percentage of traffic for each variation you want to include in the experiment.
-You must include at least two variations for the experiment to be valid.

 2. Select which variation you want LaunchDarkly to serve to the remaining population.

-The "Set audience" section of a new experiment.
+The audience section of a new experiment.

-The "Set audience" section of a new experiment.
+The audience section of a new experiment.

 1. Click Finish.
 You are returned to the experiment's Design tab.